What I wore in January

-Can you believe that the first month of 2015 is already over!
+Can you believe that the first month of the year is already over!
 That means Holiday Season is just nine months away!
 It also means January Recap.

 How are you holding up on your New Year’s resolutions?
 If your New Year’s resolution was to become more stylish, you can still join the 21 steps to a more stylish you course. 😉 Mine was to use an editorial calendar, and breaking it would be hard.
 It turned out to be such a good thing! <3